 Frequency of relapse and disability progression are commonly used endpoints in MS clinical trials.
 Relapses are typically reported as a mean annualized relapse rate (ARR), the average number of relapses in a treatment group within one year.
 Time to confirmed disability progression (CDP) is measured as a sustained increase on a patient's EDSS over three-month (CDP-3) and six-month intervals (CDP-6).
 Some variation in the definition of disability progression exists across trials in our evidence base and is outlined in Supplement A1.
-In the 2017 ICER Report, we reported the challenges of comparing DMTs on MRI, quality of life, and other patient-centered outcomes due to incomplete reporting, differing intervals of follow-up, and the evolution of diagnostic tools across more than 30 years of MS trials.
-In this review, we have found a similar paucity of comparable high-quality data that precluded us from performing network meta-analyses (NMA) on outcomes beyond relapses and disability progression.
+In the 2017 ICER report, we reported the challenges of comparing DMTs on MRI, quality of life, and other patient-centered outcomes due to incomplete reporting, differing intervals of follow-up, and the evolution of diagnostic tools across more than 30 years of MS trials.
+We explored the feasibility of including these and other patient-centered outcomes such as confirmed disability improvement in our evidence base (see Supplement Table D13).
+However, we have found a similar paucity of comparable high-quality data that precluded us from performing network meta-analyses (NMA) on outcomes beyond relapses and disability progression.
+Instead, we provide a qualitative overview of some notable impacts of DMTs on MRI and other patient-centered outcomes.